HeavySnowJakarta/A-guide-to-a-Shell/README (1).md

 #### Lua and Perl

-Other script languages like Lua does work.
+Other script languages like Lua do work.

 ```sh
 $ lua